Ford Capri: Revival

 At the 2003 Frankfurt Motor Show, Ford unveiled the Visos concept.
 The two door coupe took numerous styling cues from the Capri.

-In 2009, it was reported that a new Capri model was being developed.
-The car was supposedly a two door hatchback based on the Focus, fitted with a 1.6-litre Ecoboost engine and aimed at competing with the Volkswagen Scirocco and Renault Mégane RS market.
-The car was never produced.

 In early 2023, there was speculation that Ford could revive the Capri nameplate in Europe as an electric sports crossover coupe, similar to the revival of the Puma nameplate in 2019.
 Though the Capri name has not been confirmed by Ford, instead being named the "Sport Crossover" prior to an official launch in 2024, the vehicle would be based on the Volkswagen Group MEB platform and would share technology and design cues from the 2024 Ford Explorer EV.
 A camouflaged pre-production vehicle would later be photographed driving around Cologne in November 2023, and it was unveiled on July 10, 2024.